Ultimate Parma Real Estate Investing Guide for 2026

 Buy and Hold

-If an investor buys an investment home for the purpose of retaining it for an extended period, that is a Buy and Hold strategy.
-As a property is being kept, it’s normally being rented, to boost returns.
+If an investor buys an investment home for the purpose of keeping it for an extended period, that is a Buy and Hold approach.
+While it is being retained, it is typically being rented, to boost profit.

 Factors to Consider